Claudiu-Meiu/Psychological-Testing-App/README.md

 ## Running the backend server after cloning

-If you clone the project instead of using the installer, you will need to manually install MongoDB on your system.
+After cloning the project, you will need to manually install MongoDB on your system.
 After installing MongoDB, you can start the server by running the following command in the console:

 ```
 npm run server